zwets/sc2calc/README.md

 # sc2calc - SARS-CoV-2 genome coordinate converter

-`sc2calc` is a command-line utility to convert genomic coordinates on the SARS-CoV-2 genome between nucleotide and aa positions.
-It takes a nucleotide mutation and outputs the corresponding amino acid substitution.
+`sc2calc` is a command-line utility to convert genomic coordinates and mutations on the SARS-CoV-2 genome between nucleotide and aa positions.

-I mainly wrote this for my own use, but put it out here in case it is of use to others.
+No installation is required, just run `./sc2calc`.
+The script accepts a wide range of notations, see the examples below.

 ## Usage

-Reads from stdin, writes to stdout.
-Aims to DWIM (Do What I Mean), so, accepts a wide range of inputs:
+The script reads from stdin, writes to stdout.
+Here are examples:

     ./sc2calc